img

 Built-in virus scanners are now provided on smartphones that can detect malware.

 On Android devices, you can scan for malicious apps using the Google Playstore.
 Similarly, every time you restart the iPhone, iOS runs a malware scan.
 Developers must ensure that these scans are scheduled to automatically run to remove malware if they end up on the devices.
+Android security checklist is not complete without this one.

 Protection from malware and other viruses is a top priority on the mobile app security checklist for best practices.